-To update IDF curves under changing climatic conditions, the IDF\CC tool version 5.0 uses 24 GCMs from CMIP5, 30 CGMs from CMIP6 from different climate research centers (see UserMan: Section 3.3) and 24 GCMs downscaled using the Bias Correction/Constructed Analogues with Quantile mapping reordering (BCCAQv2) method, which results in 78 GCM datasets.
+To update IDF curves under changing climatic conditions, the IDF_CC tool version 6.5 uses 24 GCMs from CMIP5, 30 CGMs from CMIP6 from different climate research centers (see UserMan: Section 3.3), 24 bias-corrected GCMs, based on CMIP5 and 26 bias-corrected models based on CMIP6 downscaled using the Bias Correction/Constructed Analogues with Quantile mapping reordering (BCCAQv2) method, which results in 104 GCM datasets.
 These model outputs are available in the netCDF format that is widely used for storing climate data.
-The IDF\CC tool converts the netCDF files into a more efficient format to reduce storage space and computational time.
-These converted climate data files are stored in the IDF\CC tool's database (see UserMan: Section 1.2).
-Salient features of each of the GCMs used in the IDF\CC tool are presented in Appendix
+The IDF_CC tool converts the netCDF files into a more efficient format to reduce storage space and computational time.
+These converted climate data files are stored in the IDF_CC tool's database (see UserMan: Section 1.2).